nhma20/ultra96_mmwave_interface/README.md

 9. EVM switches:

 ![Alt text](https://github.com/nhma20/ultra96_mmwave_interface/blob/main/Pictures/Screenshotfrom2021-07-2419-29-04.png?raw=true)

+10. PINCNTL last two digits is equal to pin address number in .c/.h files (divide/multiply 4)
+11. PINCNTL addresses for pins G3 (SCL) and G1 (SDA) on IWR6843AOP are the same as G14 (SCL) and F13 (SDA) on the IWR6843.
+Can maybe use same pinmux_xwr68xx.h even though mislabeled.

 ## TODO
 1. :green_circle: Configure ultra96 board, simple I/O program
 2. :green_circle: Figure out how to use PS/PL clock without making new platform each time.